apache/spark/docs/apache-airflow/timezone.rst

 "Local" is detected from the browser's timezone.
 The "Server" value comes from the ``default_timezone`` setting in the ``[core]`` section.

-The users' selected timezone is stored in LocalStorage so is a pre-browser setting.
+The users' selected timezone is stored in LocalStorage so is a per-browser setting.

 .. note::